NISH1001/NISH1001.github.io/_posts/2018-12-06-advent-of-code-2018-day-3.markdown

 **Part 2**
-Like part 1, I loop through each claim one more time - each time extracting the sub-matrix (claim matrix) and finding the max max value within the sub matrix.
+Like part 1, I loop through each claim one more time - each time extracting the sub-matrix (claim matrix) and finding the max value within the sub matrix.
 If the max value is exactly equal to 1 I simply know that the region is not being overlapped with any other claims.
 ```python
 for cn, x, y, w, h in claims: